HOME

 The Cushing Warming Center is seeking dedicated volunteers to ensure the well-being of those experiencing electric outages during winter storms.
 Details here

-2024 DOG LICENSES NOW DUE AVAILABLE
+2025 DOG LICENSES NOW AVAILABLE

 This is a reminder that dog licenses are now available.
 The rabies vaccination must be current at the time of licensing.
 The license renewal fee is $6.00 for spay/neutered; $11.00 for able to produce.
 Please renew on or before January 31st. to avoid a $25.00 late fee.